-Historic tree-means a tree which, pursuant to section 37-6.5, has been nominated to and designated by the Planning Commission to be of notable historic interest to the city because of its age, type, size-or notable historic association.
+Historic tree means a tree which, has been nominated to and designated by the Planning Commission to be of notable historic interest to the city because of its notable historic association.

 ISA means the International Society of Arboriculture.

 Land clearing means those operations where trees and vegetation are removed and which occur previous to construction of a building; e.g., road right-of-way excavation and paving, lake and drainage system excavation, utility excavation, grubbing, and any other necessary clearing operations.